thatzopoulos/vanDamme/README.md

 ## Installation

 #### Dependencies
-VanDamme was written and tested on a Linux machine using the Anaconda environment found in: pytorch.yaml
+VanDamme was written and tested on a Linux machine and all dependencies can be installed using the Anaconda environment yaml file: pytorch.yaml

 ## Code structure